lightbend/cloudflow/examples/tensorflow-akka/README.md

 ### Example Deployment on GKE

 * Make sure you have created a GKE cluster and installed Cloudflow as per the [installation guide](https://github.com/lightbend/cloudflow-installer).
-Make sure you have access to your cluster:
+Verify access to your cluster:

 ```
 $ gcloud container clusters get-credentials <CLUSTER_NAME>